-Tickets for the Pony ride are available at Rainforest Kidzworld ticketing counter.
+Tickets for the Pony ride are available at the Rainforest Kidzworld ticketing counter.

 Wild Animal Carousel

-This Carousel is made up of both fearsome and harmless animals, and both kids and adults can get on it for some merry-go-round fun.
+This Carousel has both fearsome and harmless animals, and both kids and adults can get on it for some merry-go-round fun.

-Tickets to this Carousel can be bought at Rainforest Kidzworld’s ticketing counter.
+Visitors can purchase tickets to this Carousel at Rainforest Kidzworld’s ticketing counter.

 Singapore Zoo tram

-During the guided tour, cover the Zoo without getting tired and get to listen to fantastic animal stories.
+During the guided tour, cover the Zoo without getting tired and listen to fantastic animal stories.

-Rides are unlimited, that is, you can go on this Tram ride multiple times.
+Rides are unlimited – you can go on this Tram ride multiple times.